dcapwell/scala-tour/src/Traits.md

 [LOGGER]: world
 ```

 With this, we are saying that `BarWorld` has type `Bar with BarLogger`.
 We are using the type system to explain what the behavior of `BarWorld` will be.
+In this example `BarLogger` is decorating the `Bar` with new behavior.

 In java 8, default interfaces are just interfaces, so couldn't I do the same?